milshad/WordleClone/README.md

 Added API function, game now playable with random words.
 Game now also tells you what the right answer is as opposed to before (nested loop fixed)

+VERSION 3:

+Added API for guesses, now checks guess against a real dictionary just like the real wordle.

 To Be Added:

-When word is guessed, check against dictionary to see if a real world like wordle.
 Basic GUI.